MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/ios-privacy-preferences.md

 |**Possible values**  | `TRUE` *(enabled)* <br/> `FALSE` *(disabled)*|

-If you don't set this preference, optional connected experiences are available to users with an Office 365 subscription that are signed in with a work or school account.
+If you don't set this preference, optional connected experiences are available to users with an Office 365 (or Microsoft 365) subscription that are signed in with a work or school account.
 Unless you have set this preference to FALSE, these users can choose to turn off optional connected experiences by going to **Settings** > **Privacy Settings**.

-For other users, such as home users with an Office 365 subscription, there isn't an option to turn off optional connected experiences.
+For other users, such as home users with an Office 365 (or Microsoft 365) subscription, there isn't an option to turn off optional connected experiences.